simonw/datasette-scale-to-zero/README.md

 Some hosting providers such as [Fly](https://fly.io/) offer a scale to zero mechanism, where servers can shut down and will be automatically started when new traffic arrives.

 This plugin can be used to configure Datasette to quit X minutes (or seconds, or hours) after the last request it received.
+It can also cause the Datasette server to exit after a configured maximum time whether or not it is receiving traffic.

 ## Installation